Chris Smith - Chair

 She is involved in several regional, national and international charities.
 This includes Childline and Gandhigram Children’s home in Tamil Nadu.
 She is the chair of African Space Trust, where she is leading a project to help rebuild a medical facility in Itete, in Tanzania.

-She has been involved with Legacy WM from its inception as the Secretary and now Treasures.
+She has been involved with Legacy WM from its inception as the Secretary and now Treasurer.
 She believes they are doing invaluable work to record the diverse histories of people of the West Midlands.

-Gary Bowman - Trustee
+Gary Bowman - Vice Chair

 Gary Bowman has been closely involved with local communities and partnerships in the West Midlands for over 25 years.
 His work started through voluntary work with young people in Ladywood in the early 1980s, where he learnt the enormous impact of poverty and exclusion on the lives and promise of young people.
 He left a promising career in industry in 1986 to pursue a life and career working with local communities.
 He has always worked in areas of high social need, including Ladywood, Newtown, Aston, Burton on Trent, and for the last 11 years in Sandwell.